QuattroMusic/6502-Simulator/README.md

 # 6502-Simulator
-A simple to use 6502 emulator / simulator, featuring a code viewer, registers viewers and an input display!
+A simple to use 6502 simulator, featuring a code viewer, registers viewers and an input display!

 ![[image]](_data/6502.png)

-### Technical specifications
+## Technical specifications
 - 32kB RAM and ROM
 - 120x80 display
 - Date and time in RAM
 - Keyboard input
 - Frequency selector in the range of 1Hz to 1GHz

-#### Address Space
+### Address Space
 ```
 ┌───────────────┐
 │               │ 0x0000